hetal24/python-challenge/PyBank/README.md

 ## Instructions

-* Your task is to create a Python script that analyzes the records to calculate each of the following values:
+* The task is to create a Python script that analyzes the records to calculate each of the following values:

   * The total number of months included in the dataset.